 - Use common sense; common sense always prevails.

 If You Suspect Ransomware

 - Do not click on any suspect links.

 - Do not click on or preview attachments.

 - Contact IT immediately, even before the email is deleted.

 - Trust but verify.

-- All organizations can learn more about the prevention, detection and, if necessary, remediation of these phishing scams and crypto-ransom malware through OWL Cybersecurity’s OPSEC training offerings.
+- All organizations can learn more about the prevention, detection and, if necessary, remediation of these phishing scams and crypto-ransom malware through DarkOwl Cybersecurity’s OPSEC training offerings.